 How to reset your iRobot Roomba

-While it’s unlikely with any robot vacuum, even iRobot’s well-known Roomba models might sometimes need a reset if they’re running into glitches or you’re giving them away.
-Here’s how to perform software and hardware resets of some popular Roomba lines.
+While glitches are unlikely with any robot vacuum, even iRobot’s popular Roomba models might sometimes need a reset, and you should always perform one before you give a vacuum away.
+Here’s how to perform software and hardware resets for the Roomba lineup.

 JUMP TO KEY SECTIONS